5 promotional pricing strategies for increasing sales

 - Launch a new product.
 An addition to your product lineup deserves extra attention, and a sales promo hits the spot.
 Drive extra excitement with a pre-sale event exclusive to subscribers, customers, or any segment of your audience.
 (PS: Seguno has a pre-built email campaign for a product or collection launch.
 Read our guide for creating awesome product launch emails and you're gold.)

 - Reward customers.
 Showing appreciation to supporters should be a part of every Shopify merchant’s playbook.
 Extend a discount to a first-time buyer for their next purchase, for example, as part of a post-purchase email strategy.
 Or provide price breaks when loyalty program customers reach a milestone.
 (Good to know: 79% of consumers are more likely to support a brand because of its loyalty program.)
+Consider sprinkling offers throughout customer journey automated emails.

 - Drive brand awareness.
 We always encourage Shopify merchants to toot their horns on occasion.
-Promotional pricing can be the caveat before switching to what makes you different or simply saying, “thanks for helping us live our dream.”
+Promotional pricing can be the caveat before switching to what makes you different or simply saying, “Thanks for helping us live our dream.”
 A shop anniversary — or the shop owner’s birthday — is the perfect time for this approach.

-The disadvantages of promotional pricing
+The disadvantages of pricing promotions

 5 promotional pricing strategies (with email examples)